pedroski121/pedroski121/README.md

 * 🌍  I am from the planet earth
 * ✉️  You can contact me at [obipedrochinomso@gmail.com](mailto:obipedrochinomso@gmail.com)
-* 🤝  I'm open to having fun building software
+* 🤝  I'm open to collabrating to build some great software

 ### Skills